gradle/gradle/design-docs/configure-on-demand.md

     - Verify that when the configuration is resolved in project A's build script, project B and the external dependency are present.

+## Support tasks that are declared on a given project but work on multiple projects

+For example, 'tasks' task provides task info for given project but also for all child projects, recursively.
+In COD mode, running ':tasks' causes only root to be evaluated so the output of the task will not contain tasks of child projects.

+This problem applies to any task that interrogates multiple projects (see task types that extend public AbstractReportTask type).

+How do we want to tackle this problem?

+1. fix the AbstractReportTasks (or any other built-in tasks that are coupled with external projects).
+ Document that this approach is one of the couplings not supported by the COD mode.
+2. make it possible to declare that task needs project(s), for example via some input annotation.
+ This way, the new Gradle model (or COD mode) may know when to make the required projects evaluated.
+3. ?

 ## Allow project dependencies in build script classpath

 This is a replacement for the `buildSrc` project.
 When in configure-on-demand mode, allow project dependencies